 5. Mechanical Line Drawing

-Mechanical, or technical drawing is usually associated with detailed plans, diagrams, or mapping with precision accuracy.
+Mechanical, or technical drawing is usually associated with detailed plans, diagrams, or mapping with precision and accuracy.
 It’s used in industry, engineering, and architecture.
 Mechanical drawings have more to do with design than art.

 Take your drawing to the next level.
 Read this and get excited: Can You Draw With Mechanical Pencils?